 In addition, the MIIT promulgated the Circular on Further Regulating Market Access of IDC Service and ISP Service in 2012, or the Circular 552, which further stipulates the detailed requirements on capital, personnel, facility and equipment for conducting IDC and ISP Services business.
 On January 17, 2017, the MIIT further promulgated the Notice on the Internet Access Service, which emphasizes the requirements as specified under Circular 552 and prohibits business operation without licenses, business operation beyond permitted territorial scope and business scope set forth on the licenses and "multi-level sublease" in the market with respect to IDC Service, ISP Service and content delivery network service.
 The IDC and ISP enterprises shall not sublease the IP addresses, bandwidth or other network access resources they have obtained from basic telecommunication operators in the PRC to other enterprises for operating businesses of IDC Service, ISP Service or other business.
 According to the Notice on the Internet Access Service, enterprises engaged in the businesses of IDC, ISP or content delivery network services shall conduct comprehensive self-inspection and rectify violations of the relevant regulations in a timely manner to ensure their business operations are in compliance with the applicable laws and regulations and the network facilities and network access resources are used in a compliant manner.
-The regulatory authorities shall urge enterprises in violation of the relevant regulations to make rectifications in a timely manner and take stern actions in accordance with the laws against the enterprises that refuse to make such rectifications, and such enterprises may fail to pass the annual inspection or may be included in the enterprise list of bad credit record, or the licenses or permits of such enterprises may not be renewed upon expiration and their cooperation with the basic telecommunications operators may be adversely affected under serious circumstances.
+The regulatory authorities shall urge enterprises that refuse to make such rectifications, and such enterprises may fail to pass the annual inspection or may be included in the enterprise list of bad credit record, or the licenses or permits of such enterprises may not be renewed upon expiration and their cooperation with the basic telecommunications operators may be adversely affected under serious circumstances.